|Application procedure:||Full Proposal|

 There are no funding request limits for applicants, but the average grant is $200,000.
 Partnership applications should not include: overhead costs (e.g., administration costs or office rent), ecological monitoring or research, forest restoration (e.g., tree planting), vehicle purchases other than motorcycles, international travel.

 Applications for partnership with Rainforest Trust to create new Protected Areas are reviewed two times per year.
-Application deadlines are February 1 and June 1.
+Application deadlines are February 1 and June 1 and November 1.
 First, an eligibility quiz needs to be completed online.
 If your organization and project are eligible, you will be provided our Concept Note template to complete.
 Based on your Concept Note, if your project fits our criteria, you will be contacted to begin work on a more detailed Application.